The 5th Conference on Human Development in Asia – Sunday and Monday, April 29-30, 2018 in Hiroshima, Japan »

 About COHDA 2018

 The theme of COHDA 2018 is Pathways to Global Competence, which focuses on the issues of an increasingly globalized Asia that have resulted over the course of the past century.
 Asia has been a major site of colonialism and decolonization; global warfare; political upheaval and regime change; the rise of new nations; ongoing ethnic and religious conflict; economic boom and recession; population explosion; cultural diasporas; viral epidemics; technological advancement; and severe environmental pollution and disasters.

 While commentators and analysts have rightly recognized the vast changes that have shaped the Asian continent, it is also crucial to understand the continuities that are maintained even in the face of such impetus for change.
 Apart from change, what are the constants that are still resistant to change?
 In addition, what are the factors that have contributed to such ongoing resilience?
 Although it may be argued that the forces of globalization and development have set in motion a number of positive changes in the ways we live our lives, this has also been counterbalanced by the continuities of inequality and suffering for many others.
 More than often, the tide of change exists in a state of tension with the forces of continuity.
 Hence, in order for us to comprehend the forces of change, we must also engage the other forces that hold it back.

-We welcome submissions of 250 words in English by Friday, March 2, 2018.
+The Final Deadline for Submissions has been Extended to Friday, April 13, 2018.
 Click on the submission link below to submit your proposal today!